 Best Nintendo DS Games

 While its dual-screen was a form factor experiment that could have gone either way, we think the number of consoles that have spawned from the very first DS is a good sign.
-Over the last 13 years we've seen the DS, the DS Lite, DSi, the 2DS, the 3DS and a bunch of XL releases in between.
+Over the last 13 years we've seen the DS, the DS Lite, DSi, the 2DS, the 3DS and a bunch of XL releases in between, and they've had some of the best games we've played.
 We've become so used to the dual-screen console we don't think we could do without it now.

 That said, no matter how good a console's design and no matter how many innovations it makes, it won't stand the test of time without good games to keep players interested.
 Thankfully, the Nintendo DS had no shortage of those - from the great entries in the Castelvania series to the outstanding entries in Pokemon - Nintendo DS is the all-you-can-eat buffet of first-party mobile classics.